HowStuffWorks

 HowStuffWorks is an American commercial infotainment website founded by professor and author Marshall Brain, to provide its target audience an insight into the way many things work.
 The site uses various media to explain complex concepts, terminology, and mechanisms—including photographs, diagrams, videos, animations, and articles.

-The website was acquired by Discovery Communications in 2007 but was sold to Blucora in 2014.
+The website was acquired by Discovery Communications in 2007, but was sold to Blucora in 2014.
 The site has since expanded out into podcasting, focusing on factual topics.
 In December 2016, HowStuffWorks, LLC became a subsidiary of OpenMail, LLC, later renamed System1.
 In 2018, the podcast division of the company, which had been spun-off by System1 under the name Stuff Media, was acquired by iHeartMedia for $55 million.

 History

-In 1998, North Carolina State University instructor Marshall Brain started the site as a hobby.
+In 1998, then North Carolina State University instructor Marshall Brain (1961–2024), started the site as a hobby.
 In 1999, Brain raised venture capital and formed HowStuffWorks, Inc. In March 2002, HowStuffWorks was sold to the Convex Group, an Atlanta-based investment and media company founded by Jeff Arnold, founder and former chief executive officer (CEO) of WebMD.
 The headquarters moved from Cary, North Carolina, to Atlanta.
 HowStuffWorks originally focused on science and machines, ranging from submarines to common household gadgets and appliances.
 After adding a staff of writers, artists, and editors, content expanded to a larger array of topics.

 On October 20, 2004, Stuffo.com was created, and HowStuffWorks moved its entertainment section over to the new website.
 In 2005, the team disbanded Stuffo.

 The domain HowStuffWorks.com attracted at least 58 million visitors annually by 2008, according to a Compete.com survey.

 There have been four HowStuffWorks books—two illustrated hardcover coffee table books, HowStuffWorks and More HowStuffWorks, and two un-illustrated paperbacks, How Much Does the Earth Weigh? and What If?.
 HowStuffWorks previously put out an educational magazine, HowStuffWorks Express, for middle-school students.
 The company has also released a series of HowStuffWorks trivia "LidRock" discs—CD-ROMs sold on fountain drink lids at Regal Theaters.

 In 2005, HowStuffWorks became the exclusive online publisher for Publications International, Ltd., Consumer Guide and Mobil Travel Guide.

 Howstuffworks.com spun off its international division when it went public (Nasdaq:HSWI) via an acquisition of INTAC, a China-based company.
 In March 2007, HSW International launched its Portuguese website with headquarters in São Paulo, Brazil.
 The Portuguese name of the site is Como Tudo Funciona ("how everything works").
 In June 2008, the Chinese site was launched with new headquarters in Beijing, China.
 The URL roughly translates to "Knowledge Information Web".